LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 in melee, using itself as the weapon, but the ranged melee bonus and the ranged armor modifier are taken into account for calculations.
-You may propel any item in your equipment, inventory and on the ground (by default you only see the appropriate items in menus, press `?` to see all items).
+You may propel any item in your equipment, inventory and on the ground (by default you are offered only the appropriate items; press `?` to cycle item menu modes).
 Only items of a few kinds inflict any damage, but some have other effects.

 Whenever the monster's or hero's hit points reach zero, the combatant dies.